Overwintering potted plants is always a challenge for gardeners. You need to know a lot of tricks to succeed.

 Winter is milder in zone 6, but the roots of the potted maple will still be uncomfortable outside.
 You don’t have to bring it indoors, but you do need to protect it.

 The first thing to do is to move the tree to a more wind-protected location.
 This could be between two buildings or between two large trees.
-Some low place where there are no wind drafts is also a good choice.
+Some low places with no wind drafts are also good choices.

 The second thing to do is to protect the roots.
 The best way is to bury the pot in the ground for the winter.
 The heat from the ground will prevent damage to the roots.